Volkswagen Motorsport

-The Volkswagen Motorsport was a works rally team of the German car manufacturer Volkswagen, who competed in the World Rally Championship (WRC) and Dakar Rally.
+The Volkswagen R Motorsport was a works rally team of the German car manufacturer Volkswagen, who competed in the World Rally Championship (WRC) and Dakar Rally.

 The team started competing in WRC in 1978 and used different specs of Volkswagen Golfs before leaving the sport in 1990.
 Volkswagen competed at the Dakar Rally from 2003 to 2011, claiming three overall wins.
 The team made its WRC comeback in 2011 Rally Finland with a pair of Škoda Fabia S2000s, and competed with the Volkswagen Polo R WRC from the start of the 2013 World Rally Championship season to the end of the 2016 World Rally Championship season.

 At the end of the 2016 season, Volkswagen Motorsport decided to withdraw from the FIA World Rally Championship.

 History

 Dakar (2003–2011)

 In 2003, Volkswagen entered the Tarek 2WD buggy at the Dakar Rally, with Stéphane Henrard placing 6th outright.
 The Race Touareg 1 was introduced in 2004, when Bruno Saby finished 6th.
 In 2005, Jutta Kleinschmidt finished in 3rd overall.
 With the Race Touareg 2, Giniel de Villiers finished in 2nd place overall in 2006.
 In 2007, Mark Miller finished 4th overall.
 Volkswagen won the 2009, 2010 and 2011 Dakar Rally, the latter with the Race Touareg 3, with drivers De Villiers, Carlos Sainz and Nasser Al-Attiyah.